Regional Arts Development Fund (RADF) Program

 How to apply for a RADF Grant

-- RADF Grant applications must be submitted online via Council’s website.
-There are no rounds currently available.
+- RADF Grant applications must be submitted online via Smarty Grants.
+A preview of the application form is available.
+Apply here.

 - Applications will be assessed against the specific eligibility and assessment criteria outlined in the RADF Grant Guidelines 2020/2021